-Whether you have the money right now or are just planning for the future, it never hurts to think about how you will manage growing wealth.
-While the following is only a representative list, here are a few of the options that a six-figure investment portfolio can open up for you.
-We’ll use the nice round figure of $500,000 as a jumping off point.
+Whether you have the money right now or are just planning for the future, it never hurts to think about how you’ll manage your growing wealth.
+Luckily, there are a few options that a six-figure investment portfolio can open up for you.
+Just make sure that you still follow smart investing principles, though.

 You’ve probably heard of hedge funds before, but if you’re like the average investor you may not necessarily know what this product actually is.